jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_worksheet_protection.rs - Example of cell locking and formula hiding in an Excel worksheet rust_xlsxwriter library.

+* app_write_arrays.rs - An example of writing arrays of data using the `rust_xlsxwriter` library.
+Array in this context means Rust arrays or arrays like data types that implement `IntoIterator`.
+The array must also contain data types that implement `rust_xlsxwriter`'s `IntoExcelData`.

 * app_write_generic_data.rs - Example of how to extend the the rust_xlsxwriter write() method using the IntoExcelData trait to handle arbitrary user data that can be mapped to one of the main Excel data